fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Yaqub in the Quran and Hadith

-Two further references to Isra'il ( إِسْرَآئِیل ; ) are believed to be mention of Jacob.
+Two further references to Isra'il are believed to be mention of Jacob.
 The Arabic form Ya'qūb.

-He is recognized in Islam as a prophet who received inspiration from God.
+Yaqub (peace be upon him) is recognized in Islam as a prophet who received inspiration from God.
 He is acknowledged as a patriarch of Islam.
 Muslims believe that he preached the same monotheistic faith as his forefathers ʾIbrāhīm, ʾIsḥāq and Ismā'īl.
 Yaqub is mentioned 16 times in the Quran.
 In the majority of these references, Yaqub is mentioned alongside fellow prophets and patriarchs as an ancient and pious prophet.
 According to the Quran, Yaqub remained in the company of the elect throughout his life.
 (38:47) The Quran specifically mentions that Yaqub was guided (6:84) and inspired (4:163) and was chosen to enforce the awareness of the Hereafter.
 (38:46) Yaqub is described as a good-doer (21:72) and the Quran further makes it clear that God inspired Yaqub to contribute towards purification and hold the contact prayer.
 (21:73) Yaqub is further described as being resourceful and a possessor of great vision (38:45) and is further spoken of as being granted a "tongue [voice] of truthfulness to be heard."
 (19:50)

 Of the life of Yaqub, the Quran narrates two especially important events.
 The first is the role he plays in the story of his son Yusuf.
 The Quran narrates the story of Yusuf in detail, and Yaqub, being Yusuf's father, is mentioned thrice and is referenced another 25 times.
 In the narrative, Yaqub does not trust some of his older sons (12: 11, 18, 23) because they do not respect him.
 (12: 8, 16–17) Yaqub's prophetic nature is evident from his foreknowledge of Yusuf's future greatness (12:6), his foreboding and response to the supposed death of Yusuf (12: 13, 18) and in his response to the sons' plight in Egypt.
 (12: 83, 86–87, 96) Islamic literature fleshes out the narrative of Yaqub, and mentions that his wives included Rachel.
 Yaqub is later mentioned in the Quran in the context of the promise bestowed to Zechariah, regarding the birth of John the Baptist.
 (19:6) Yaqub's second mention is in the Quran's second chapter.
 As Yaqub lay on his deathbed, he asked his 12 sons to testify their faith to him before he departed from this world to the next.
 (2:132) Each son testified in front of Yaqub that they would promise to remain Muslim (in submission to God) until the day of their death, that is they would surrender their wholeselves to God alone and would worship only Him.